Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Derivation of local count

 where $\mathcal{P}_\delta(k)$ is the power spectrum of PBH-forming fluctuations $\delta$, and $W(k,r)$ is the window function relating the fluctuation wavenumbers $k$ with the comoving distance scale $r$.
 We choose a power spectrum consistent with our choice of mass functions, i.e., power law.
 Thus a natural choice would be

 where $n_p$ is the spectral tilt, and $k_*$ defines a cutoff scale for the spectrum.
 Normally this spectrum is then passed through $\sigma_r$ and into the PBH mass fraction $\beta(M)$ in order to generate the corresponding mass distribution.
 We opt for a less rigorous approach, inspired by the heuristic derivation done by Ref.~\cite{DELUCA2020135550}.
 Their approach showed that a broad PBH fluctuation power spectrum with flat tilt ($n_p = 0$) may generate unimodal mass distributions with high mass tails scaling as $M^{-3/2}$.
 If we define our power law mass distributions as $\psi(M) \sim M^{\gamma-1}$, their result would correspond to a power law exponent of $\gamma = -1/2$.
-If we extrapolate this to be a linear relation, then we can relate them simply as $n_p = \gamma + 1/2$.
-We stress however that this is a \textit{heuristic extrapolation}; the actual relation between the exponents may differ.
+This sets a correspondence between the tilt of the fluctuation power spectrum $n_p$ and the tilt of the power law PBH mass distribution $\gamma$.
+We may extrapolate this to be a linear relation about the neighborhood of $n_p \simeq 0$, i.e., $n_p = \gamma + 1/2$.
+We stress however that this is a \textit{heuristic extrapolation} for values of $\gamma \simeq -1/2$; the actual relation between the tilt exponents may not be linear for values of $\gamma$ much smaller or larger than -1/2.

-We now have a simple and consistent relation between the power spectrum and the mass distribution via their exponents.
+For now, we have a simple and consistent relation between the power spectrum and the mass distribution via their exponents.
 In order to calculate for $\sigma_r$, we choose a top-hat in $k$-space window function selecting for the modes between $k \in [k_*, 1/r]$.
 Because we are only interested in the \textit{small-scale} clustering behavior between PBHs, we set the high-mass cutoff scale at $k_* \sim 1/\tilde{x}$, i.e., at the characteristic scale of the PBH binary being examined.
 Evaluating Eq.~\eqref{eq:variance_r} with these considerations gives us two cases

 We may then invert the equations above to obtain the corresponding real-space comoving distances

 Now, recall that expected local count with non-zero correlations is given by

 Having already set relations for $\sigma_r$ and $r$, we calculate for the integral bounds in $\sigma_r$-space as follows.
 The real-space upper bound $y$ is trivial to express in $\sigma_r$, as $y \sim \tilde{x}$ and we have set our cutoff scale at $\tilde{x}$.
 Thus $\sigma_\mathrm{max} = 0$ regardless of the value of $\gamma$.
 A bit more nuance is required, however, for the lower bound.
 Because our correlation function of choice assumes PBHs have finite non-zero size, we cannot arbitrarily set $r\rightarrow0^+$ (or $\sigma_r\rightarrow+\infty$).
 Thus we require a finite lower bound, which we set to be at the scale of the larger PBH in the binary.
 If we assume that $M_2 \geq M_1$, then its corresponding comoving distance scale is given by